fred1234/BDLC_FS22/V1/v1_homework.md

 ## Unix Skills

 Throughout the module, we will use our virtual machine.
-If you don't feel comfortable to work with Unix commands, make sure to read this [tutorial](http://www.ee.surrey.ac.uk/Teaching/Unix/index.html) (Tutorial seven is not needed).
+If you don't feel comfortable to work with Unix, make sure to read this [tutorial](http://www.ee.surrey.ac.uk/Teaching/Unix/index.html) (Tutorial seven is not needed).

 You can try out the commands on your virtual machine.
 Just SSH into your machine with `ssh student@bdlc-XX.el.eee.intern`, where `XX` is your personal virtual machine number.